F&C Investment Trust (FCIT) Investor update summary

 Investor update summary

-Maintains a diversified global portfolio focused on listed and private equity, with a market cap around £6 billion and a long-term record of rising dividends above inflation.
+Maintains a diversified global portfolio focused on listed and private equity, with a market cap around £6 billion and a long-term growth and income objective.

-Shifted from a UK-biased to a global approach in 2013, resulting in strong shareholder returns and outperformance versus UK indices.
+Shifted from a UK-biased to a global approach since 2013, resulting in strong shareholder returns and outperformance versus UK indices.

-Achieved a 14.6% shareholder return last year and 12.0% NAV growth in 2025, outperforming benchmarks and ranking in the second quartile among global peers; five-year NAV return is the strongest among peers.
+Delivered a 14.6% shareholder return last year, with 12.0% NAV growth in 2025, outperforming the benchmark and ranking in the second quartile among global peers.

 Market capitalization stands at £5.9bn, with total assets of £6.6bn and £580m in fixed-rate debt at a blended rate of 2.4%.